K7MDL2/IC905_Ethernet_Decoder/README.md

 ![20250227_175130](https://github.com/user-attachments/assets/a9d5efac-4b61-437d-bbd9-ea2613bcb4ad)

+I still need to run the coax switch control cable from the cabinet.
+The coax jumpers and the coax switch are all from my cable stash and and all were selected for lowest loss at 5.7GHz.
+They are a bit stiff so not bends were used.
+This will come down off the mast in the summer for portable ops.

 ![20250227_175202](https://github.com/user-attachments/assets/2e9b7b3b-a772-4010-bc67-45f0f5e5e445)

 I used a Pi3B for most of my development.
 It works for everything except ATV mode where the data rate overwhelms the Pi 3B CPU.
 The Pi4B might work but I do not have a free one handy to test with.
 The Pi 5B works fine in ATV mode and the install script works on all 3 models.
 Since I am not using ATV for now I have hte Pi 3B installed outside.
 I am testing the Pi 5 on the bench mirrored to radio VLAN on the house side switch.